chuckyang123/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:** Phone and email are optional.
 You can omit either or both when adding a person.
+* For duplicate checking, NUSNET ID, Telegram handle, Phone Number and Email must be unique across all persons in the address book.
 </box>

 Examples: